Portal2001/Best-minecraft-plugins/README.md

 # Best-minecraft-plugins
-This repo will help people to get a best plugins of different fields(please no hate to anyone it's just my point of view.
+This repo will help people to get a best plugins of different fields.We focused on more of free alternatives(paid is also in) and up-to-date 1.18.1 runable plugins (please no hate to anyone it's just my point of view.
 You are also welcome to suggest).

 ![standard](https://user-images.githubusercontent.com/74851280/147400632-f9eee87e-db49-4159-8bbc-b5634ffabf62.gif)